 Making Tax Digital is a key part of the Government's initiative to make it easier for individuals and businesses to get their tax right and keep on top of their affairs through a fully digital tax system.

-The initial roll-out of Making Tax Digital has already started.
+Since April 2019, the majority of VAT registered businesses are within Making Tax Digital (MTD) for VAT.
 Every small business owner and individual taxpayer now has an HMRC digital account that they can access to check their records and manage their information.

 The introduction of the Making Tax Digital rules is the most fundamental change to the administration of the tax system for two decades.
-The changes are so fundamental, it's important to understand what's involved when doing your income tax self-assessment (ITSA) and what these rules mean for your business and personal income tax reporting.
+The changes are so fundamental, it's important to understand what's involved and what these rules mean for your business and personal income tax reporting.

 Making Tax Digital for Income Tax Self-Assessment will come into effect for sole traders and landlords with a total annual income above £50,000.
 They will need to use compatible software to keep digital records and file returns, including sending quarterly updates and a final declaration each year.

-This stage will see the extension of MTD for ITSA to sole traders and landlords with annual incomes above £30,000.
+This stage will see the extension of MTD for Income Tax to sole traders and landlords with annual incomes above £30,000.

 Future developments